In this article

 -

-Data tab and paste, upload or link your data.
-Each row should represent an event/data point to be plotted on the globe. -
+Go to the Data tab and paste, upload or link your data.
+Each row should represent an event/data point to be plotted on the globe.

 -

-- Name: Used to add a title to the points popups.
+- Name: Used to add a title to the point popups.

 - Size: A numeric value determining the size of the point.

-- Color: Used to shade regions by a categorical value.
-Used with a categorical color.
+- Color: Used to shade points by a categorical value.
+Used with a categorical color scale.

 - Start time: A date at which your points should start displaying on the globe.

-- Filter by: A column containing values according to which you can create a control filter.
+- Filter by: A column containing values used to filter visible points on the globe.

-- Metadata for popups: One or more columns to show in the popups.
+- Info for popups: One or more column of information to show in the popups.

 - 3